-Construction of the Portsmouth Gaseous Diffusion Plant (PORTS) in a rural area of Pike County, Ohio started in 1952.
-The US Department of Energy (DOE) chose this location for its third gaseous diffusion plant because of its abundant water resources, reliable electric power, and dependable labor force.
-PORTS began producing enriched uranium to supply the nation's nuclear defense and nuclear energy systems in
+Construction of PORTS in a rural area of Pike County, Ohio started in 1952.
+DOE chose this location for its third gaseous diffusion plant because of its abundant water resources, reliable electric power, and dependable labor force.
+PORTS began producing enriched uranium to supply the nation's nuclear defense and nuclear energy systems in 1954, and this mission continued until 2001.
+In 1993 DOE leased the plant to the United States Enrichment Corporation (USEC), which managed the uranium enrichment program until 2001.
+The plant remained in safe standby under USEC management for 10 years, capable of restarting if necessary.
+In 2011 USEC returned the facilities to DOE for decontamination and decommissioning, and this critical mission is ongoing.